-In the cases in Wyoming and Pennsylvania, there is no information on student housing theft prevention attempts by campus authorities.
+In the cases in Wisconsin and Pennsylvania, there is no information on student housing theft prevention attempts by campus authorities.
 In New Mexico, however, campus authorities are changing keys, escorting personnel into student apartments and asking students to be on hand when maintenance workers enter their apartments.
 In no case was a security camera, monitored or otherwise, mentioned.
 They might have prevented the thefts in the first place.

 U.S. News reports that the most recent data available for campus crime covers the years between 2010 and 2012.
 In this report it is noted that only schools receiving federal aid are required to report such crimes.
 Schools with private funding are not required by law to report crime on campus.
 The article did not list the numbers; it said the statistics could be found in each school’s profile page online.
 That leaves us with fragmentary evidence regarding not only real-time crime, but also the need for real-time crime prevention.